whysgai/BooPlagiraismBad/README.md

 Example Value: "/vagrant/bpb-back/uploads/"

 * * MAXFILEUPLOADSIZE
-Indicates the maximum allowable size for a single submission file upload Example Value: 5000000
+Indicates the maximum allowable size for a single submission file upload (in bytes) Example Value: 5000000

 * * COMPARISONTHRESHOLD
-Determines similarity sensitivity for individual subtree element comparisons Example Value: 50 (default)
+Determines similarity sensitivity for individual subtree element comparisons Comparison information is used to calculate overall sensitivity using the Deckard algorithm.
+Example Value: 50 (default)

 * in `bpb-back/`, run `npm run  start`